-Grasp synthesis is performed on a point cloud representation of objects generated offline.
-We also generated a reachability table with $10^6$ hand configurations using rejection sampling: grasps are first uniformly sampled in the hand joint space and those with adaptabilities larger than 0.02 are kept.
-The motivation for choosing the adaptabilities larger than 0.02 is shown in Fig. 11 (upper), showing the distribution of the adaptability.
+Grasp synthesis is performed on a point cloud representation of objects obtained offline.
+We also generated a reachability table with $10^6$ hand configurations using rejection sampling: configurations are first uniformly sampled in the hand joint space and we keep those collision-free configurations with adaptabilities larger than 0.02, which is determined empirically since we observed that the grasps are rarely adaptable with adaptabilities lower than 0.02.

 Alg.
 1 generates both contact locations and hand configurations.
 Simple position based control is used to execute a grasp [9].
-A few examples are shown in Fig. 12 and Fig. 13.
+A few examples are shown in Fig. 11 and Fig. 12.